IuliaStoichescu/MavenExercise/README.md

-# Gradle Hello World Starter
+# Maven Hello World Starter

-A template to start a new Gradle project from.
+A template to start a new Maven project from.

 ## Exercise

-Please follow the instructions to get started with the Gradle Exercise.
+Please follow the instructions to get started with the Maven Exercise.
 In this exercise we will build a Java CLI application that prints greets the user in different languages and outputs the text in different colors.
-We will display use Gradle to build the application, manage resources and manage dependencies.
+We will display use Maven to build the application, manage resources and manage dependencies.

 ### 1. Download the repository